gvwilson/thirdbit/src/fiction/makers-return/index.md

 Three.
 Two.
 One.
-Contact."
+Touchdown."
 The ark didn't shudder this time.
 It shook and bounced,
 throwing Violet forward as it shed speed.

 Captain Leung whooped.
-"Touchdown!
-We made it!
+"We made it!
 We made it!"

 "Don't jinx it," Doctor Szego replied.
 The captain laughed,
-and Violet realized she was laughing too, but crying too.
+and Violet realized she was laughing too, and crying at the same time.
 They had done it.
 They had landed.
+They were home.

 The ark tilted slightly.
 "What's that?"
 Captain Leung demanded.